-If the application has been made correctly, the court will issue the European Order for Payment (Form E) to the defendant.
-A notice of issue will be sent at the same time to the claimant, together with a receipt of the payment transaction
+If the application has been made correctly, the court will serve the claim form (with any accompanying documents) together with the European Small Claims Procedure Answer Form (Form C) on the defendant.
+A notice of issue will be sent at the same time to the claimant, together with a receipt of the payment transaction.